ktorio/ktor-documentation/topics/client-engines.md

 ### OkHttp {id="okhttp"}

-The `OkHttp` engine is based on OkHttp can be configured in the following way:
+The `OkHttp` engine is based on OkHttp and can be configured in the following way:

 1. Add the `ktor-client-okhttp` dependency: